weka/terraform-gcp-weka/README.md

   private_dns_name         = "weka.private.net."
 }
 ```
-## Deploy weka network on host project
+## Deploy WEKA network on the host project
-We support creating network on host project and deployment cluster on service project
+You can deploy the network on the host project and the cluster on the service project.
-In order to setup, you must provide the following variable:
+<br>To set up the deployment, provide the following variable:
 ```hcl
 network_project_id = NETWORK_PROJECT_ID
 ```

+### Enable public IP assignment
+In GCP, external IP addresses are always public and can be assigned to instances.
+These addresses allow communication with resources outside the Virtual Private Cloud (VPC) network.
+<br>**Note:** Using external IP addresses may incur additional charges.
-### To enable public ip assignment:
+<br> To enable public IP assignment, set:
 ```hcl
 assign_public_ip   = true
 ```

-### Create Cloud NAT
+### Create cloud NAT
+Cloud NAT (Network Address Translation) on GCP allows instances within a private network to access the internet without requiring external IP addresses, enhancing security by keeping instances private while enabling outbound connectivity.
+<br>To enable Cloud NAT, set:
 ```hcl
 create_nat_gateway = true
 ```

-## OBS
-We support tiering to bucket.
+## Object Storage Service (OBS) tiering
-In order to setup tiering, you must provide the following variables:
+WEKA supports tiering to buckets.
+To configure tiering, add the following variables:
 ```hcl
 tiering_enable_obs_integration = true
 tiering_obs_name               = "..."
 tiering_enable_ssd_percent     = 20
 ```

-## Clients
-We support creating clients that will be mounted automatically to the cluster.
+## Automatic client creation and mounting
-<br>In order to create clients you need to provide the number of clients you want (by default the number is 0),
+WEKA enables automatic client creation and mounting.
+Specify the number of clients you need (default is 0).
-for example:
+<br>For example, to create two clients, add the following:
 ```hcl
 clients_number = 2
 ```

-This will automatically create 2 clients.
-<br>In addition you can provide these optional variables:
+<br>You can also define the client instance type and the number of allocated cores with the following variables:
 ```hcl
 client_instance_type = "c2-standard-8"
 client_frontend_cores = DESIRED_NUM
 ```
-### Mounting clients in udp mode
+### UDP mode for client mounting
-In order to mount clients in UDP mode you should pass the following param (in addition to the above):
+To mount the clients in UDP mode, add the following:
 ```hcl
 clients_use_dpdk = false
 ```

-## NFS Protocol Gateways
-We support creating NFS protocol gateways that will be mounted automatically to the cluster.
+## NFS protocol gateways
-<br>In order to create you need to provide the number of protocol gateways instances you want (by default the number is 0),
+WEKA supports the creation of NFS protocol gateways that automatically mount to the cluster.
+Specify the number of instances (default is 0).

-for example:
+Example:
 ```hcl
 nfs_protocol_gateways_number = 2
 ```

-This will automatically create 2 instances.
-<br>In addition you can provide these optional variables:
+<br>Additional optional variables include:
 ```hcl
 nfs_protocol_gateway_machine_type  = "c2-standard-8"
 nfs_protocol_gateway_disk_size     = 48